dimitri-nicolo/calico/visibility/packetcapture.md

 ### Concepts

-Libpcap file format, also known as [pcap](https://wiki.wireshark.org/Development/LibpcapFileFormat), is the main file format used for capturing traffic by network tools.
+Libpcap file format, also known as {% include open-new-window.html text='pcap' url='https://wiki.wireshark.org/Development/LibpcapFileFormat' %}, is the main file format used for capturing traffic by network tools.

 ### Before you begin

-**FAQ**

-This feature is in a technical preview stage.
-PacketCapture does not support:
+**Supported**

+- All platforms supported in this release
+- pcap file format for captured traffic

+**Not supported**

-- Storing traffic in pcapng traffic
+- pcapng format for captured traffic
+- Capturing traffic from host networked pods or host endpoints
-- Capturing traffic from a multi-nic setup
+- Capturing traffic from pods with multiple interfaces
-- Capture traffic from Calico nodes running on Windows hosts
+- Capturing traffic for pods running on Windows hosts
-- Capture traffic from installations using a CNI other than Calico

 ### How To